zainta/Harddrive-Library/README.md

    * e.g `[winSys] = 'C:\Windows\System';` creates a bookmark to the C:\Windows\System directory.
  * `scan [spinner|progress|text|quiet - defaults to text] [path[, path, path]];`
    * Performs a disk item scan with the requested display mode on the provided paths.
-   * e.g `scan text 'C:\';` will scan the entire C: drive and output progress to the console as text..
+   * e.g `scan text 'C:\';` will scan the entire C: drive and output progress to the console as text.
  * `check [spinner|progress|text|quiet - defaults to text] [file pattern] [in/within/under [path[, path, path]] - defaults to current] [where clause];`
    * Performs a `find` query and then executes an integrity scan on the results of the query.
    * Compares existing hashes to the database to newly generated ones.
 If no previous integrity check has been performed, simply stores the values in the database.